Disability Insurance Elimination Period

 Does the Elimination Period Affect Monthly Premiums?

-It stands to reason that a shorter waiting period is better.
+A shorter waiting period is better.
 Why would you want to wait two years if you could start receiving benefits in two months?

 There’s one main reason that physicians choose longer elimination periods over short ones: